Cecil B. DeMille

 DeMille directed The King of Kings (1927), a biography of Jesus, which gained approval for its sensitivity and reached more than 800 million viewers.
 The Sign of the Cross (1932) is said to be the first sound film to integrate all aspects of cinematic technique.
-Cleopatra (1934) was his first film to be nominated for the Academy Award for Best Picture.
-After more than thirty years in film production, DeMille reached a pinnacle in his career with Samson and Delilah (1949), a biblical epic which became the highest-grossing film of 1950.
-Along with biblical and historical narratives, he also directed films oriented toward "neo-naturalism", which tried to portray the laws of man fighting the forces of nature.
+Cleopatra (1934) as his first film to be nominated for the Academy Award for Best Picture.
+After more than 30 years in film production, DeMille reached a pinnacle in his career with Samson and Delilah (1949), a biblical epic that became the highest-grossing film of 1950.
+Along with biblical and historical narratives, he also directed films oriented toward "neo-naturalism", which focused on portraying the laws of man fighting the forces of nature.

-He received his first nomination for the Academy Award for Best Director for his circus drama The Greatest Show on Earth (1952), which won both the Academy Award for Best Picture and the Golden Globe Award for Best Motion Picture – Drama.
-His last and best known film, The Ten Commandments (1956), also a Best Picture Academy Award nominee, is currently the eighth-highest-grossing film of all time, adjusted for inflation.
-In addition to his Best Picture Awards, he received an Academy Honorary Award for his film contributions, the Palme d'Or (posthumously) for Union Pacific (1939), a DGA Award for Lifetime Achievement, and the Irving G. Thalberg Memorial Award.
+DeMille received his first nomination for the Academy Award for Best Director for his circus drama The Greatest Show on Earth (1952), which won both the Academy Award for Best Picture and the Golden Globe Award for Best Motion Picture — Drama.
+His 1956 remake of The Ten Commandments became his final and best-known film; also a Best Picture Academy Award nominee, it is the eighth-highest-grossing film of all time, adjusted for inflation.
+In addition to his Best Picture Awards, DeMille received an Academy Honorary Award for his film contributions, the Palme d'Or (posthumously) for Union Pacific (1939), a DGA Award for Lifetime Achievement, and the Irving G. Thalberg Memorial Award.
 He was the first recipient of the Golden Globe Cecil B. DeMille Award, which was named in his honor.
-DeMille's reputation had a renaissance in the 2010s and his work has influenced numerous other films and directors.
+DeMille's reputation had a renaissance in the 2010s, and his work has influenced numerous other films and directors.